-Dr. Valerie Werner, Ph.D., LMFT, is Program Director of the Adler School's Master of Arts in Public Policy & Administration program, providing concentrations in Human Rights Advocacy and in Urban Mental Health.
+Dr. Valerie Werner, Ph.D., LMFT, is Program Director of the Adler University's Master of Arts in Public Policy & Administration program, providing concentrations in Human Rights Advocacy and in Urban Mental Health.
 She has extensive experience teaching and training students in the areas of public policy, administration and planning.

 To truly examine public policies and work to improve them, we have to look at them from all sides to see how they affect people and communities.

-This is what I teach my students in the Adler School’s M.A. in Public Policy and Administration program.
+This is what I teach my students in the Adler University’s M.A. in Public Policy and Administration program.
 I want them to think critically, and see how a policy is created, who is creating it, and who it is affecting.

 This thinking comes from my personal experience with public policies, specifically the welfare system.
 I know the welfare system very well, because I have been involved in every angle of it.